How to File Taxes in 2024

 E-File Using the IRS Free File Tool

-The Free File tool is a good option for those with relatively straightforward taxes, especially if your adjusted gross income is less than $73,000.
-(Those with an adjusted gross income of more than $73,000 can still use the Free File tool, but the free tax software only does basic math for you, and state tax prep is not available.)
+The Free File tool is a good option for those with relatively straightforward taxes, especially if your adjusted gross income (AGI) is less than $79,000.
+You receive guided tax preparation and free federal filing — and sometimes state, depending on where you live.
+(Those with an adjusted gross income of more than $79,000 can still use the Free File tool, but you won’t receive any guidance, and state tax prep is not available.)
 If your adjusted gross income is higher than the cut off, we recommend foregoing Free File and instead opting for tax software like TurboTax or an actual accountant.

 You can use the IRS Free File option online with guided tax preparation, or you can use Free File at an IRS partner site (TurboTax and H&R Block famously dropped out of the program in 2020).
 Note that you cannot begin the Free File process on an IRS partner site; begin the process at IRS.gov to qualify.
 You can also try Free File at home, with pen and paper, using the Free File Fillable Forms (say that five times fast).